CroudsourcedCombos/main/README.md

 For an interactive API playground, go to http://localhost:4000

+Note: Make sure there are no other instances of this backend running on the same machine, as duplicates will have issues running due to using the same host.

 ### Frontend
 Now we can start up the frontend!
 Open a new terminal and do the following:
 1. `cd frontend` to navigate to the frontend folder